AugmentedWeb/UserGUI/documentation.md

 >
 > Creates an event listener for a GUI form element, but automatically determines the best listener type for the element.
 Requires the name parameter to have the type as a prefix (e.g. "button-", "select-").
 An example name could be `select-1655377908386`, or `textbox-cool-text`.
 >
-> - Button detected -> listen for "click"
+> - "Button" -> listen for "click"
 >
-> - Textarea detected -> listen for "input"
+> - "Textarea" -> listen for "input"
 >
 > - e.g.
 >